Mat555Webdev/iTunes-search-app/readme.md

 ************type npm install in the frontend directory

-After downloading this repository to your local machine, and installing using npm the packages, do the following:
+After downloading this repository to your local machine, and installing using npm packages, do the following:

 How to install and use on local machine: